mt-cs/turtle-tube/README.md

 ## Overview[![pin](https://user-images.githubusercontent.com/60201466/166403770-b5813248-17d5-4b23-acfe-cf60936d539f.svg)](#overview)

 **TURTLE TUBE** is a reliable stream processing communication engine to enable ingesting and processing data in real-time within a distributed system.
+Turtle Tube works on an assumption that all nodes have a crash stop model failure model with an accurate failure detector.

 ---